aneeshdurg/AdventOfCode/README.md

 The intcode challenges are really fun.
 I spent some time trying to refactor my if statement into an array of closures for cleaner syntax, but no dice.
 Maybe this could be cleaned up with a macro, but for now I'll leave it alone.

+## Day 6

+Took me a moment to remember how to find shortest paths in a tree :P, from there it was just a matter of coming up with a quick graph representation and implementing BFS in rust.
+The lifetimes made memory management a breeze!
+The ability to use `#[derive(Debug)]` for printing has also been really nice.

+I've also been comparing the runtimes of all my solutions both in release and debug mode and it's cool how fast optimized rust can be!
+I don't think I could've easily written a faster C/C++ solution for most of these questions.